 In 2018, Durham County, NC had a population of 317k people with a median age of 35.6 and a median household income of $58,073.
 Between 2017 and 2018 the population of Durham County, NC grew from 311,640 to 316,739, a 1.64% increase and its median household income declined from $59,891 to $58,073, a -3.04% decrease.

-The median property value in Durham County, NC is $233,300, and the homeownership rate is 55.3%.
-Most people in Durham County, NC commute by Drove Alone, and the average commute time is 21 minutes.
-The average car ownership in Durham County, NC is 2 cars per household.
+In 2018, the median property value in Durham County, NC was $233,300, and the homeownership rate was 55.3%.
+Most people in Durham County, NC drove alone to work, and the average commute time was 21 minutes.
+The average car ownership in Durham County, NC was 2 cars per household.